hsci-r/finnish-media-scrapers/paper.md

 # Summary

 Finnish Media Scrapers is a package for extracting articles from Finnish journalistic media websites by the [University of Helsinki](https://www.helsinki.fi/) [Human Sciences – Computing Interaction research group](https://heldig.fi/hsci/).
-Included are scrapers for four big Finnish media: newspapers [YLE](https://www.yle.fi/uutiset/) & [Helsingin Sanomat](https://www.hs.fi/), and tabloids [Iltalehti](https://www.iltalehti.fi/) & [Iltasanomat](https://www.is.fi/).
+Included are scrapers for the four biggest Finnish journalistic media: [YLE](https://www.yle.fi/uutiset/), [Helsingin Sanomat](https://www.hs.fi/), [Iltalehti](https://www.iltalehti.fi/) and [Iltasanomat](https://www.is.fi/).

 # Statement of need

 There is an increasing need for user-friendly computational tools in the humanities and social sciences.
 For example, a common workflow in media research is to collect a large amount of data and combine quantitative and qualitative methods in the analysis phase (@Koivunen, @Weber2011).
-This package responds to the research needs by providing easy-to-use tools for scraping Finnish media articles and extracting the texts from the scraped HTML files.
+This package responds to the research needs by providing easy-to-use tools for scraping Finnish media articles and extracting the article texts from the scraped HTML files.
+At the same time, the functionality has also been packaged as a Python module for the benefit of more computationally-savvy users.

-The scripts have been already used in a Finnish data journalism article analyzing how Finnish members of parliament were represented in the four media the scrapers include.
-The article was published in the Finnish weekly news magazine Suomen Kuvalehti in May 2021 (@SKarticle), and after publishing the Finnish Media Scrapers package has gained interest from Finnish computational social science community.
+The scripts were originally developed for a data journalism article (@SKarticle) analyzing how Finnish members of parliament were represented in the media in 2020.
+Further developing and packaging the scripts into a reusable package was based on an expressed interest from the Finnish computational science community.
+Since initial beta release a couple of months ago, the package is now known to be already used in at least two research projects targeting Finnish media analysis.

 # General workflow